Anviking/Rydberg/README.md

 # Rydberg
 An experiment to see if Swift can help with writing physics lab reports.
+Still at a conceptual level.